GSG-FinalProject/Training-Management-System-BackRepo/README.md

 - ##### Fixture: A testing concept used to set up shared contexts for multiple test cases, allowing for efficient and consistent test execution. 🧩

 ## Design Patterns
-In the Hotel Booking Platform, several design patterns are employed to ensure a clean, maintainable, and scalable architecture.
+In the TMS Platform, several design patterns are employed to ensure a clean, maintainable, and scalable architecture.
 Here’s a summary of the key patterns used:
 ### 1. Unit of Work Pattern
 The Unit of Work pattern is used to manage changes to multiple entities in a single transaction.
 This pattern ensures that changes to the database are handled in a single unit, maintaining data consistency and integrity.